 I choose certification as a way to honor myself for the time and money that I put into training to be an Intimacy Choreographer.
 I am a certified Intimacy Director and Intimacy Coordinator.
 I am a certified Intimacy Director and certified Intimacy Coordinator with IPEC, but I have done trainings with IDC, IDI, IPA, TIE, and Intimacy Stage and Screen (UK).

-A side note (because this actually has come up…): being involved as an actor in a scene of intimacy, or observing an intimacy director working with other actors in 1 production does NOT constitute training as an Intimacy Professional.
+A side note (because this actually has come up…): being involved as an actor in a scene of intimacy, or observing an intimacy director working with other actors does NOT constitute training as an Intimacy Professional.

 3. How long does it take to get certified?